wn9237/rest_spec/markdowns/api/user_post_messages.md

 #### Request body

 #### Response
-If successful, this method returns `201, ` response code and [Message](../resources/message.md) object in the response body.
+If successful, this method returns `201, Created` response code and [Message](../resources/message.md) object in the response body.